jaeyow/fullstack-developer/_posts/2020-05-24-common-dynamodb-misconceptions.md

 The two references I have listed in the Resources below taught me everything I needed to know about DynamoDB.
 However I did my part too.
 Putting a bit of effort in getting to know DynamoDB a little bit better resulted me not only debunking these misconceptions, but enabled me to use DynamoDB as AWS intended.

+In the next articles about DynamoDB, we will explore:

+- The approach I use to effectively design my DynamoDB tables

+- Use DynamoDB how Amazon intended through an example project and walkthrough

+- Migrating an existing DynamoDB project when you need to add access patterns unknown when first developed

 ## My Picks

 These picks are things that have had a positive impact to me in recent weeks: